What does a Tooling Engineer do?

 Responsibilities:

-- Design, develop, and implement tooling solutions to support manufacturing processes.
+- Design, develop, and implement manufacturing tools, fixtures, and equipment.

-- Conduct feasibility studies and cost-benefit analyses for proposed tooling solutions.
+- Conduct feasibility studies and cost analyses to ensure the efficiency and effectiveness of tooling solutions.

 Qualifications